Blink for OSX with OTR end-to-end encryption (18 comments)

 Presence information received from the SIP URIs as RLMI notifications from the RLS server is used to update each contact in the contacts list with:

-- Status icon overlaid on botton right of user icon, indicating away, busy, extended-away or available
+- Status icon bar indicating away, busy, extended-away or available status

 - Presence note is rendered on second line, multiple notes and pending authorizations are rotated every 10 seconds